WangYuxuan93/CLBT/README.md

 ## Training

-Training and testing scripts for fast startup are in scripts. (the `source` line is used to activate virtualenv environment, if the requirements are installed in corrent environment, just remove the line)
+Training and testing scripts for fast startup are in the `scripts` file. (the `source` line is used to activate virtualenv environment, if the requirements are installed in corrent environment, just remove the line)
+Please first run the `train.sh` shell to train a model and the the `test.sh` shell to test the model.

 The following pre-processing is required for training, check `trial_data` file to see the format of each required input.